Cameron Turner (American football)

-Cameron Turner (born July 29, 1987) is an American football coach who is the quarterbacks coach for the Indianapolis Colts of the National Football League (NFL).
+Cam Turner (born July 29, 1987) is an American football coach who is the quarterbacks coach for the Indianapolis Colts of the National Football League (NFL).
 He previously served as an assistant coach for the Carolina Panthers and Minnesota Vikings.

 Playing career

 The Citadel

-Cameron Turner played quarterback and wide receiver for The Citadel from 2006 to 2009.
+Cam Turner played quarterback and wide receiver for The Citadel from 2006 to 2009.
 After redshirting his freshman year, Turner played two seasons at quarterback before injuring his shoulder and switching to wide receiver.

 Coaching career

 The Citadel

 After graduating from The Citadel, Turner began his coaching career in 2010, working with wide receivers and special teams at his alma mater The Citadel.

 Minnesota Vikings

 Turner got his first job in the NFL in 2011, where he was the assistant to head coach Leslie Frazier.

 FIU

-In 2013, Cameron Turner was hired to coach quarterbacks and wide receivers for FIU.
-Cameron joined his father Ron Turner, who was hired as head coach at FIU.
+In 2013, Cam Turner was hired to coach quarterbacks and wide receivers for FIU.
+Cam joined his father Ron Turner, who was hired as head coach at FIU.